 For some reason, Live Photos are still not supported by Instagram.
 It only works for Instagram Stories – you can select the Live Photo to post, then press & hold to animate.

-But if you definitely need to post a live photo to Instagram, we have a trick that works!
+But if you definitely need to post a live photo on Instagram, we have a trick that works!

 Copy the Live Photo on your PC with CopyTrans Photo: